-On 7 June 2004, USADA informed Respondent that it had received evidence which indicated that M. was a participant in a doping conspiracy involving various elite athletes and coaches as well as BALCO.
+On 7 June 2004, USADA informed Respondent that it had received evidence which indicated that G. was a participant in a doping conspiracy involving various elite athletes and coaches as well as BALCO.
 On the same date, USADA submitted the matter to its Anti-Doping Review Board (the "Review Board") pursuant to paragraph 9 (a) (i) of the USADA Protocol.
-In accordance with the provisions of that paragraph, the Athlete also submitted a lengthy and detailed submission on the matter to the Review Board.
+In accordance with the provisions of that paragraph, the Athlete also filed submissions on the matter with the Review Board.

-By letter dated 22 June 2004 (the so-called "Charging Letter"), USADA informed M. that, after consideration of the documents submitted to it by USADA and M., and in accordance with paragraph 9 (a) (i) (vi) of the USADA Protocol, the Review Board had determined that there existed "sufficient evidence against you to proceed with the adjudication process as set forth in [the USADA Protocol]".
-The charges against Respondent were set out in the Charging Letter, and reiterated in USADA's Statement of Claim, as follows:
+By letter dated 22 June 2004 (the so-called "Charging Letter"), USADA informed G. that, after consideration of the documents submitted to it by her and USADA, the Review Board had determined that there existed "sufficient evidence against you to proceed with the adjudication process as set forth in [the USADA Protocol]".
+The charges against Respondent were set out in the Charging Letter, and reiterated in USADA's Statement of Claim as follows: